RedisGraph/RedisGraph/docs/commands.md

 GRAPH.DELETE us_government
 ```

-*Note*: if you'd like to delete a node from the graph (not the entire graph), you simply execute a `MATCH` query and pass the alias to the `DELETE` clause:
+Note: To delete a node from the graph (not the entire graph), execute a `MATCH` query and pass the alias to the `DELETE` clause:

 ```
 MATCH (x:y {propname: propvalue}) DELETE x
 ```

-Beware that when you delete a node, all of the node's incoming/outgoing relationships will also be removed.
+WARNING: When you delete a node, all of the node's incoming/outgoing relationships are also removed.

 ## GRAPH.EXPLAIN